As an Amazon Associate I earn from qualifying purchases.

 And I miss those old dishes.
 They’re like that special blanket you had as a kid that mom would throw on the bed when it was extra cold.
 You may not cook the classics for years — decades, even — but you know that they’re in the closet of your mind, waiting to warm you when you need a little comfort.

 I don’t cook with chicken much anymore, as I don’t buy meat these days.
 But I do have pheasants in the freezer, and a pheasant is just a wild chicken, after all.
 It is a perfect bird for piccata.
 Any white meat bird is, actually.
-And I see no reason not to make this with a pounded wild boar loin cutlet, or maybe even one from a bear…
+And I see no reason not to make this with a pounded wild boar loin cutlet, or maybe even a fish fillet.

 Chicken or Pheasant Piccata